mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_2_converted.md

           Whenever you summon a minion with **Ranged**, that minion gains **Rush**.

 name:     Firestorm Mantra<br>
-text:     Steal ❤️ from the enemy General equal to twice the number of spells cast this turn.
+text:     Steal ❤️ from the enemy General equal to double the number of spells cast this turn.

 name:     Grandmaster Zendo<br>
 text:     The enemy General moves and attacks automatically.